Modern Languages and Literatures

 FREN 325: Fairy Tales, Fantastique, & Fantasy

 In this course, students explore French and Francophone literature through the lenses of the supernatural.
 Course materials include Medieval and Classical fairy tales, XIXth century Nouvelles fantastiques, Francophone short stories, and contemporary fantasy.
 This course prepares students for serious reading and analysis of literary texts in French.
 It is an introduction to the concepts of literary criticism and explication de texte and familiarizes students with the vocabulary of literary analysis.
 All readings, discussions, and assignments are in French.
 Prerequisite: FREN 212 or equivalent.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Writing requirements.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Humanities and Writing Intensive.)

 FREN 326: Chanson et société

 This course will examine popular music from the French-speaking world, and consider song as a reflection of social, political and cultural movements.
 Coursework will include listening to and viewing performances, and reading historical and critical texts on popular song.
 Examples will be drawn from French, Canadian and Francophone African song repertoires of various eras, and may also include music from other French-speaking territories.
 Students will learn terminology in French used to describe and analyze music.
 No previous musical experience necessary.
 Prerequisite: FREN 212 or equivalent.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives and Writing requirements.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Global Perspective and Writing Intensive.)

 cross listed: MUSC 302